-Since 2003, the Kansas City Chamber Orchestra has offered free 50-minute Classical Adventures performances to students in the 3rd through 12th grades.
+Since 2003, the KC Chamber Orchestra has offered free 50-minute Classical Adventures performances to students in the 3rd through 12th grades.

 The Kansas City Chamber Orchestra believes that the arts are an integral part of education.
 The Chamber Orchestra developed its Educational Outreach Program, Classical Adventures, to address the shortage of professional arts experiences for students in the greater Kansas City metropolitan area.
 The goal is to provide high-quality classical music programs for young people who otherwise would have limited or no access to these educational opportunities.
 The program is designed to introduce students to a live classical music performance in a professional concert setting.
 Since

 reduced funding for arts education is a reality, the KCCO has maintained its commitment to